 Frequently Asked Questions

-The program fee covers your lodging for the duration of the program, ground transportation, mandatory travel insurance, workshops, off-site group excursions, and several group meals.
-Depending on your arrival, we can usually arrange airport transfers to and from the airport in Thessaloniki at no charge.
+The program fee covers your lodging for the duration of the program, ground transportation, mandatory travel insurance, generative workshops, evening literary salons, the Greek language and culture course, off-site group excursions, and several group meals.
+Depending on your arrival, we can usually arrange airport transfers to and from the airport at no charge.

 All participants pay for their own airfare to and from Greece.